 Presented paper "Medieval Media Studies: Dreams, Spectacle, and the Digital Imaginary"

 Presented paper "Cinema in Extremis: Mount Everest and the Poetics of Monumentality"

 Society for Cinema and Media Studies Annual Conference

 Presented paper "In Marco Polo's Footsteps: The Enigma of Expedition Cinema"

 "Finding One's Place: Photography and Its Many Dimensions" Symposium

 Los Angeles County Museum of Art and California Museum of Photography | University of California, Riverside

 Presented paper "Vertiginous Cinema: Films of Mount Everest in the 1920s"

-On September 8th, colleagues, friends and family were greeted by author and professor Alison Griffiths at the book signing for her latest work, Carceral Fantasies: Cinema and Prison in Early Twentieth-Century America (Columbia University Press, 2016)
+On September 8th, 2016 at Baruch College's Performing Arts Center, colleagues, friends and family were greeted by author and professor Alison Griffiths at the book signing for her latest work, Carceral Fantasies: Cinema and Prison in Early Twentieth-Century America (Columbia University Press, 2016)